CHCAA-EDUX/introduction-to-scientific-computing/lessons/lesson_07.md

 In this lesson we will use `scikit-image` to do simple image processing in Python. `scikit-image` is an open-source image processing library for the Python programming language.
 It includes algorithms for segmentation, geometric transformations, color space manipulation, analysis, filtering, morphology, feature detection, and more.

-We will be using the following magic statements for `matplotlib` in this session (is you use a notebook):
+We will be using the following magic statements for `matplotlib` in this session (if you use a notebook):

 ```py
 %matplotlib inline